At a glance:

-- 485 cherry enterprises.
+- 485 cherry enterprises

-- 2,845 hectares of cherry growing area.
+- 2,845 hectares of cherry growing area

-- $120m of Australian cherry sales annually.
+- $164m of Australian cherry sales (for year ending June 2016)

-- 20+ Australian Cherry export countries.
+- 30+ Australian Cherry export market destinations.

+Across Australia, cherry growing regions span a variety of climatic zones, with over 30 cherry varieties under production.
 From smaller boutique cherry growing enterprises in Western Australia and Queensland to larger suppliers in New South Wales, Victoria and Tasmania exporting across the globe – the Australian Cherry industry supports and nurtures operations of all shapes and sizes.